International Relations Project

 Your contributions are equal those of your partner

-You submit your paper on time and as a word or google doc
+You submit your installments on time and as a word doc or